jamesread/AmberKube/README.md

   <h1>AmberKube</h1>
 </div>

-A robust little Kubernetes distribution, designed for zero upstream changes, low hardware requirements, and maintained with AI.
+The first layer of stuff needed to make Kubernetes useable in a self-hosted environment.

+* Low hardware requirements
+* Zero upstream changes
+* Maintained with AI & Bots

 > **WARNING**: This project was started to understand **just how hard it is to truely maintain** your own Kubernetes-based platform.
-It is an ongoing experiment from [James Read](https://jread.com), where he uses it for his various kubernetes clusters in a self hosted setup.
+The answer so far is that __building is easy, maintaining it is hard__.
+It is an ongoing experiment from [James Read](https://jread.com).
+It is used for his various kubernetes clusters in a self hosted setup and ongoing learning.
 [Read more about James' self hosting here](https://blog.jread.com/posts/my-selfhosted-private-enterprise/).

-You should probably not really use this, and use OpenShift instead :-)
+You are welcome to use anything from this project, but it isn't intended as a project aimed at the general public to consume.
+There are many, many offerings for Kubernetes platforms that are better maintained, like https://okd.io and https://openshift.com which are better choices.

 * **Documentation**: https://jamesread.github.io/AmberKube